remibengtpettersen/Programutvikling/README.md

 160302 11:43

 Added mouse input to pan the grid, and to draw on grid/add new cells.
 Follow-up on javadoc for classes and methods.

+160309 11:32

+Changed GUI, added menubar and toolbar, minimal design.
+Added dynamic canvas to fit window when size is altered.
+Implemented draw line method for continuous drawing on the game of life grid.